systemed/potlatch2/README.md

 Potlatch 2.0 is the fourth OpenStreetMap online editor (after two Java applets and Potlatch 1, and before iD).
 It's written in ActionScript 3 and requires a Flash Player.

+Since Flash Player was retired from browsers, Potlatch has become a desktop app running on the Adobe AIR platform.
+Development now happens at https://github.com/systemed/potlatch3.
+This repository is retained for historical interest.

 ## What you'll need

 * Apache Flex SDK - download the installer at https://flex.apache.org/installer.html